-The dedicated Investment Sub Group advises the Section 151 Officer in the exercise of their delegated powers to appoint / terminate non-SIP investment managers, thus speeding up decision making.
+The dedicated Investment Sub Group advises the Section 151 Officer in the exercise of their delegated powers to appoint / terminate investment managers with holdings of less than 5% of the Fund, thus speeding up decision making.
 This enables limited Committee agenda time to be focussed on the issues that add most value to the Fund.
-The Investment Sub Group consider, and continually review the investment management structure for the Pension Fund and are responsible for advising the Section 151 Officer on the appointment and termination of non-SIP investment managers and the establishment and review of performance benchmarks and targets for investment.
-The group also considers the detail of any regulatory changes to investment limits or national policy changes that are made in this area, reporting to the Pensions Committee on their findings and recommendations.
+The Investment Sub Group consider, and continually review the investment management structure for the Pension Fund and are responsible for advising the Section 151 Officer on the appointment and termination of investment managers (under 5%) and the establishment and review of performance benchmarks and targets for investment.
+The Group also considers the detail of any regulatory changes to investment limits or national policy changes that are made in this area, reporting to the Pensions Committee on their findings and recommendations.